 Understanding Your Air Conditioner

-There are many types of air conditioners and systems.
+Although split system and ducted air conditioners are the most popular, there are many types of air conditioners and systems available on the market.
 While it is difficult to decide which one to choose there are several things they all have in common:

 - They are designed to cooldown or heat the air in the room